Journalists identify alleged perpetrators of shooting civilians in Bucha

 (In other news: What do satellite images reveal about the Bucha massacre?)

-The journalists also give the name of Aleksey Gaskov, 20, born in Buryatia and who enlisted a few years after finishing his school studies in 2017; he joined the Yunarmiya, a movement they consider “the Russian analogy” of the Hitler Youth of the Nazi regime.
+The journalists also give the name of Aleksey Gaskov, 20, born in Buryatia and who enlisted a few years after finishing his school studies in 2017; joined the Yunarmiya, a movement they consider “the Russian analogy” of the Nazi regime’s Hitler Youth.

 They also give the name of Sergeant Aleksey Skulkin, 33, who has been a member of the Russian Army for 15 years and who allegedly participated in the war in Syria as part of Russian support for the Bashar al Assad regime.